Return to Campus — IU Employee Well-Being Resources

 Workplace Health and Safety

-- Talking about Mental Health: Mental Health in the Workplace (Live Webinar): Tuesday, June 6.
-While emotional distress is not always a sign of mental illness, it can still take a major toll on employee wellbeing.
+- Talking about Mental Health: Mental Health in the Workplace (On-Demand Webinar): While emotional distress is not always a sign of mental illness, it can still take a major toll on employee wellbeing.
 Fortunately, employees and organizations can take steps to create a supportive environment.

 - Ask Aaron: Each week, students, faculty and staff from every IU campus can have their COVID-19-related questions answered by an expert, Aaron Carroll, M.D., M.S., Professor of Pediatrics, and one of the leaders of IU’s COVID-19 response team.